 It goes without saying that hopping aboard a horse is the best way to really experience this part of Cuba.

-Cost: Horseback riding is regulated all across Cuba, meaning that you will pay a set price of $5CUC per hour, per person.
-For a regular trek that includes all the stops mentioned above, plan on $20CUC per person for a 4-hour experience.
+Horseback riding is regulated all across Cuba, meaning that you will pay a set price of $5CUC per hour, per person.
+For a regular trek that includes all the steps mentioned above, plan on $20CUC per person for a 4-hour experience.

-Horse Condition: I can’t stress enough the importance in being responsible when it comes to animal driven tourism.
+I can’t stress enough the importance of being responsible when it comes to animal-driven tourism.
 It is fine to go horseback riding in Viñales, but make sure that the horses you are riding have been cared for properly and enjoy their jobs.
 When you go to book your horse trek, request that you are assigned fat, healthy horses and make it clear that you will not pay for a skinny horse.

 Our recommended Cuba Travel Guide: Lonely Planet Cuba

 Are you an American looking to visit Cuba?

 If you’re looking for an experience unlike any other in Cuba, we can highly recommend booking a tour sold by or operated by the lovely folks at Your Cuba Travel.
 We work closely with them to operate our photography tours and guarantee you’ll have an unforgettable experience with them.

 - Survival Tips for Independent Travel in Cuba